hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

 aws s3 cp with parallel and 252 jobs: 21.5 seconds
 ```

-So you see that `aws s3 cp` with `parallel` might come handy if you have enough of vCPU to handle that many parallel workers.
-But if you are sending files from a notebook, `aws s3 sync` will usually be a better choice.
+So you see that the `aws s3 cp` with `parallel` might come handy if you have enough of vCPUs to handle that many parallel workers.
+But if you are sending your files from a regular notebook/PC the `aws s3 sync` command will usually be of a better choice.

 > Post comments [are here](https://gitlab.com/rdodin/netdevops.me/issues/6).